 While your garage may not be attached to the rest of your home, if it is visible from the street, then it can be viewed as an extension of your house.
 This is particularly true if the garage has space above it for offices or an apartment; in this case, the garage becomes more than a second building and becomes part of the overall property.
 Therefore, to get the most curb appeal from your garage, continuing the roofing material from the house to the garage makes the most sense.
 This provides a sense of continuity between the buildings and solidifies them as part of one property.

-Keep in mind that if the roof on your home will need to be replaced in the near future, you should select a roofing material for your garage that will match your plans for the home in order to maintain continuity.
+Keep in mind that if the roof on your home will need to be replaced shortly, you should select a roofing material for your garage that will match your plans for the home to maintain continuity.

 Best Roof for Durability